pwyckoff/pwyckoff.github.io/_posts/2023-07-17-velib-bastille.md.md

 ![](/images/velib_bastille/violin_plots.png)

 # Usage over 24 hours
 Usage by station can also be mapped, here using the open-source Stamen Design maps, which build on OpenStreetMap data.
-Here I combine data on the number of bikes taken out over 24 hours (usage), with an indicator of strain, which corresponds to usage as a percentage of station capacity.
+I combine data on the number of bikes taken out from the station over 24 hours (usage), with an indicator of strain, which corresponds to usage as a percentage of station capacity.
 Station capacity ranges from around 10 bikes, to 74 at the largest location at Emeriau-Beaugrenelle.
 ![](/images/velib_bastille/strain_usage_24hours.png)
 Some observations based on that map:
 * **The centre of Paris (unsurprisingly) gets most of the attention**.
 People are coming in to the centre, or switching modes at the centre.